 Take The Clean Lake Pledge

-The Clean Lake Pledge is an opportunity for us to communicate with anyone in the Lake Lanier Watershed about best practices for protecting water quality.
-Together we are able to make wise choices to preserve and protect Lake Lanier.
-Those who take the pledge can receive a sign to show their support and commitment to adhering to the recommended practices.
-The small sign can be placed by the mailbox or other location around their home.
+Those who take the pledge can proudly display a sign to show their support and commitment to adhering to the recommended practices.
+The sign can be placed by the mailbox or other location around your home.
 This simple practice lets friends and neighbors know that you are doing your part in protecting Lake Lanier.
-Take the pledge and submit the form below.
-You will be contacted about receiving a sign for posting.
+Take the pledge by submitting the form below.

 - Know when to fertilize and only apply the correct amount for your yard and soil needs.
 Starve the Algae.